metacpan/metacpan-cpan-extracted/distros/G/Git-Nuggit/README.md

 form when using the Bash shell.

-The nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively (required for auto-completion).
+For full functionality the nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively (required for auto-completion).
 These files can be used as an example if needed to adopt for other shell environments.
 If installed via cpan, this step is optional, however may be required to enable shell-specific features.

 Full usage information is available via man pages for most scripts, or from the command-line by specifying '--man' (for detailed usage) or